deyvidm18/gke-demo-features/README.md

 The key is that the `preStop` sleep (45s) is shorter than the grace period (60s), which leaves **15 seconds of dedicated time for our application's `handle_sigterm` logic to run** after the connection draining is complete.

+> For a deep dive into the pod lifecycle, see the official [Kubernetes documentation on Pod Termination](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination).

 #### Running the Demo

 1.  **Deploy the application** using the manifest designed for this test.